 and accepts the power-law solution

-both of which are identical to their purely Newtonian analogues (compare to Eqs.~(\ref{ltddotv2}) and (\ref{lNv2}) in \S~\ref{sssNT} earlier).
+both of which are identical to their purely Newtonian analogues (compare to Eqs.~\ref{ltddotv2} and \ref{lNv2} in Sect.~\ref{sssNT}).
 Therefore, according to the Newtonian and the quasi-Newtonian studies, linear peculiar velocities grow no faster than $v\propto t^{1/3}\propto a^{1/2}$ during the Einstein-de Sitter era.
-However, this growth-rate is not strong enough to explain the fast and deep bulk flows reported by several surveys over the last fifteen years or so.
+However, this growth rate is not strong enough to explain the fast and deep bulk flows reported by several surveys over roughly the past fifteen years.